guypwhunt/deployShinyAppOnOpenstack/README.md

 ## Step 3: Connect to the VPN

+## Step 4: Set Up the Network Infastructure

+Create a new network.

+Create a router connecting the external network to your new network.

-## Step 4: Deploy a Virtual Machine
+## Step 5: Deploy a Virtual Machine

 Access the Openstack dashboard on the following [link](https://cloud.er.kcl.ac.uk/project/).